 Warsaw Quantum Computing Group

-We invite you to attend (remote-only) Episode XXX of the Warsaw Quantum Computing Group meetings!
+We invite you to attend (remote-only) Episode XXXIV of the Warsaw Quantum Computing Group meetings!

 This meeting is organized by the Quantum AI Foundation.